athkalia/Just-Another-Android-App/README.md

  Loads of things on the roadmap as well like:
  A debug drawer, a proper CI setup, screenshot automation, move to mixpanel, clean architecture etc..

+Any feedback/pull request is welcome!
+You can catch me at www.sakiskaliakoudas.com

   [1]: ./art/screenshot.png